Crashr-io/contracts/doc/template.typ

   #note("With multi-asset trades, the calculation of royalty fees is significantly influenced by the specific assets involved.
 When trades include assets from various projects, it's possible to list each project's royalty address in the payouts, as long as the assigned ADA value adheres to the minimum threshold of 1 ADA.")

+  == Revenue Sharing

+  To incentivize user engagement and trading activity, our platform implements a streamlined revenue-sharing model, distributing generated income across three fundamental components of the protocol.
+The treasury, staking, and buyback.

-  == Treasury
+  === Treasury

-  The treasury wallet is responsible for collecting the marketplace fees.
-It is a multi-sig wallet being managed by the Crashr team and can expand to include other stakeholders in the future.
-This wallet holds the fees collected from successful trades on the marketplace, rewards from ADA staking, and other sources of revenue.
-The treasury wallet is a critical component of the Crashr ecosystem, ensuring the sustainability and growth of the platform.

-  _TODO:_ Fee breakdown, treasury address?,
+  The treasury supports the platform's development, maintenance, and expansion.
+It's also staked to the Crashr Stake Pool to aid in decentralization and enhance the network.
+To maintain heightened security and trust, the treasury's funds are secured in a multi-signature wallet.

+  *Allocation:* 60% of all collected fees.

+  === Staking

+  Staking rewards play a crucial role in promoting long-term engagement and stability within the ecosystem.
+Rewards are determined based on the amount and duration of \$CRASH tokens staked, with the total fees allocated for staking distributed to participants in the currency of ADA (Cardano).

+  *Allocation:* 20% of all collected fees.

+  === Buyback

+  Aimed at stabilizing and boosting the \$CRASH token's value, the buyback is conducted quarterly, it uses a set portion of the fees to repurchase \$CRASH tokens.
+These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or as part of community reward incentives.

+  *Allocation:* 20% of all collected fees plus all ADA generated from staking rewards.

   == Security

   Security is a critical aspect of any decentralized marketplace, and the Crashr protocol upholds the rigorous security standards set by the #jpg_store v3 contract.
 This commitment ensures the safeguarding of assets and the precise execution of transactions.

   With the adaptation of the contract to facilitate multi-asset trades, additional security measures have been implemented.
 These modifications are currently undergoing thorough audits by security experts to verify that the protocol's integrity and security remain uncompromised.
-At this point, the auditing process is still ongoing.
+As of the writing of this paper, the contract is still being audited by #sundae_labs.

-  \ \ \
 ]

 #let wp_crashr_transactions = [